 As a global data center for the IGS, the CDDIS is responsible for archiving and providing access to GNSS data from the global IGS network as well as the products derived from the analyses of these data in support of both operational and working group/pilot project activities.
-The CDDIS archive is approximately 11.7 Tbytes in size of which 11 Tbytes (95%) is devoted to GNSS data, products (710 Gbytes), and ancillary information.
-All data and products are accessible through subdirectories of ftp://cddis.gsfc.nasa.gov/gnss (a symbolic link to ftp://cddis.gsfc.nasa.gov/gps).
+The CDDIS archive is approximately 15.1 Tbytes in size of which 14.5 Tbytes (95%) is devoted to GNSS data (13.5 Tbytes), products (1 Tbytes), and ancillary information.
+All data and products are accessible through subdirectories of ftp:/cddis.gsfc.nasa.gov/gnss.